whym1here/basic-dsalgo/10/README.md

 ## Question 09 :

 There is a small GrassHopper living on the left most cell(0) of a array and he wants to reach the right most cell(n) of this array.
-He can only jump k blocks to the right (from i he can jump to i + 1, i + 2, ... i + k).
+He can only jump any number of blocks to the right.

 For each jump it cannot be shorter than the pervious jump.